3 Types of Product Liability Claims

 - The person was using the product properly yet suffered injury due to the use of the product.

-In any of the three types of products liability claims, you must be able to demonstrate that a particular product’s defect was in some way directly responsible for your injury.
-If you’ve been the victim of an injury due to a product that was supposed to be safe, reach out to one of the products liability attorneys at Morrow, Morrow, Ryan, Bassett & Haik.
+In any of the three types of product liability lawsuits, you must be able to demonstrate that a particular product’s defect was in some way directly responsible for your injury.
+If you’ve been the victim of an injury due to a product that was supposed to be safe, contact one of the product liability lawyers at Morrow, Morrow, Ryan, Bassett & Haik.
 Schedule your free consultation, and let us help you get the compensation you deserve.